jpottruff/savage-ipsum/README.md

 `npm run tw:build`

-- all the styles - you're css output will be _HUGE_ but you only need to re-run if you mess with the _tailwind configs_
+- all the styles - your css output will be _HUGE_ but you only need to re-run if you mess with the _tailwind configs_

 **PROD**